-This project was generously supported by the AHRC and ran from 1.9.2005 to 31.8.2010.
-One of the main aims of the project was to publish five new volumes of the Survey of English Place‑Names.
-The research also helped set the agenda for a major international conference on place‑name study in England and related neighbouring lands (including Wales, Scotland, Ireland, Scandinavia, France, Germany, Belgium and the Netherlands).
+One of the main aims of the project was to publish five new volumes of the Survey of English Place-Names.
+The research also helped to set the agenda for a major international conference on place‑name study in England and related neighbouring lands (including Wales, Scotland, Ireland, Scandinavia, France, Germany, Belgium, and the Netherlands).
 The conference was held in Nottingham in June 2010.
-(The list of papers is provided below).
-The keynote lectures from the conference have been published in Perceptions of Place, ed.
-J. Carroll and D. N. Parsons (EPNS, 2013).
+Please see below for a list of papers delivered at this conference.
+The keynote lectures have been published in Perceptions of Place: twenty-first-century interpretatons of English place-name studies, ed. by J. Carroll and D. N. Parsons (EPNS, 2013).

 Vladislav Alpatov, Moscow City Pedagogical University